sebcode/SwiftHelperKit/README.md

 Collection of convenience classes and functions for Cocoa/Swift programming.

-Requires XCode 8+.
-Tested with macOS Sierra and iOS 10.
+Requires XCode 9+.
+Tested with macOS High Sierra and iOS 11.

 The idea is to have a collection of helpful classes and functions with full unit test code converage that can be safely used accoss different projects.